 4. The length of stay for the inpatient and outpatient programs?

 The answer to this question will vary from person to person.
 The effects of substance abuse are different for everyone and what will work for one person may not work for another.
 There is no right answer to this question, and the information is required to help you plan.
 There are some industry standards though, and any time frame that falls outside the regular therapy period should be questioned.
+Most people remain in Ocean Hills Recovery’s inpatient programs for about 30 to 45 days.

-5. Will I be allowed visitors and can my family and friends visit me while during my residential program?
+5. Will I be allowed visitors and can my family and friends visit me during my residential program?

 Some rehab centers can be ultra-restrictive and could feel like incarceration.
-Even though some patients like these types of recovery centers, some people find it counter-productive.
+Even though some patients like these types of recovery centers, some people find them counter-productive.
 So while researching the best rehab, ensure that you pick one that will adhere to your needs on friends and family contact.

 6. What is the billing policy?
 Are insurance and finance available?